dotlang/language/README.md

 - Each file has access to it's own private members + public members of the other files (whic it has imported).
 - You can even define ctor in extension methods.
 - Note that using this feature can be dangerous as developer can modify an interface and afterwards, all casting will be broken to that interface.
+- You cannot define fields or ctor in extension methods file.

 ###Templates
 In a class file you can use `typename` keyword, to indicate that the user of the class has to provide type names at compile time: